-Huq et al. (2019) showed results for a zero mean-wind CBL case.
-In this case, especially if the nest-top boundary is set on a relatively low level, unphysical overestimation of horizontal velocity component variances easily develop if the coupling is based on $u{\rm pre}$.
-Huq et al. (2019) showed that using the staged sequence of coupling actions, allowing the coupling based on the final velocity field u, mostly removes the overestimation of the horizontal-velocity variances.
+Huq et al. (2019) showed results for a zero mean-wind convective boundary layer (CBL) case.
+In this case, especially if the nest-top boundary is set on a relatively low level, unphysical overestimation of horizontal velocity component variances easily develop if the coupling is based on u{pre} .
+Huq et al. (2019) showed that using the staged sequence of coupling actions, allowing the coupling based on the final velocity field u, mostly removes the overestimation of the horizontal velocity variances.
 We have confirmed this by temporarily modifying the current implementation to adhere to Huq et al.'s staged arrangement and simulating a vertically nested zero mean wind CBL case similar to Huq et al.'s test case.